 This area is full of interactive exhibits, like changing the frequency and amplitude of waves and seeing the result of your choices on a water table, demonstrations and interactive enormous tornado, real, live man-made lightening on the ceiling, and more.

 Located on the Main Level next to the Transportaion Gallery, where the planes are hanging from the ceiling.

 An average of 15 chicks hatch every day at the museum this time of year.

 Located next to Science Storms on the Main Level.

-Pay $5 to customize your own spinning top and watch it being made.
+Pay a fee to customize your own spinning top and watch it being made.
 Each step in the process is labeled and it’s fascinating to see how the machines and robots work.
 Plus, you end up with a fun toy and souvenir!

 Located next to ToyMaker 3000 on the Main Level.

 Be sure to visit the kiosk next to the exhibit early… the mirror maze is included in Museum Entry, however you need a timed ticket.